ldbv-by/bav4/README.md

 2. Each module must be registered within the `main.js`.

 3. Each module may contains further directories:
-- a `/components` folder, which constains viewmodel classes and all of their dependencies like css, assets, ...
+   - `/components` : viewmodel classes and all of their dependencies like css, assets, ...
-- a `/store` folder, which constains all redux related files like reducers and actions
+   - `/store` : all redux related files like reducers and actions
-- a `/service` folder, which contains the service and domain classes of the module
+   - `/service` : the service and domain classes of the module

+4. Modules are allowed to use actions from other modules

 ### `src/services`